What you need to know about Title VII of the Civil Rights Act

 - Employees on leave or vacation

-When it comes to who is and who is not a protected employee under Title VII, the determination is usually pretty straightforward.
+The determination is usually pretty straightforward when it comes to who is and who is not a protected employee under Title VII.
 In fact, Title VII defines an employee as simply "an individual employed by an employer."

 - Independent contractors